Cayuga Lake

 Mark with a solid Cayuga Pike!

-Pike fishing should be fair here in 2023.
-We had good spawning conditions for them a few years ago, so we are optimistic that their population will expand.
+Pike fishing was poor here in 2023 -at least in the southern portions of the lake.
+I believe more have been taken on the north end where vegetation tends to be better.
 Pickerel are found lake-wide but are particularly abundant at Cayuga’s north end and provide good sport throughout the late spring and summer.
 With the rampant goby population to feed upon, pickerel in this lake are getting bigger and bigger.
 My buddy Eric landed one in 2018 while fishing with me that was close to being a record fish.
 It was probably well over 7lbs!
 Don’t be surprised if the next state record chain pickerel comes out of Cayuga Lake!

 Longnose Gar are available on Cayuga Lake from June though August.
 They provide an excellent fly-fishing opportunity.
 Gar run from 30″ up to around 37″ typically, though on occasion larger fish can be caught.
 Hot, windless days are best for gar fishing.
 I am not currently guiding gar on Cayuga Lake.
 They can be tough to locate consistently and the size oftentimes lacks.